If there is one feature that took the wearables industry by storm this year, it was the addition of Blood Oxygen

-Which Smartwatch has the best heart rate tracking accuracy?
+- Which Smartwatch has the best heart rate tracking accuracy?
 It depends

-	Although there are many other smartwatch and fitness band makers that offer fitness and sleep

-	monitoring related information, Whoop stands apart from the pack when it comes to providing you with

-	the best information as it pertains to ‘Recovery’.
+Although many other smartwatch and fitness band makers offer fitness and sleep monitoring-related information, Whoop stands apart from the pack when it comes to providing you with the best information about ‘Recovery.’

-	Whoop offers personalized recommendations, has a built-in Strain coach, and offers various ways in

-	which you can stay fit, reduce your resting heart rate, increase your HRV, and more importantly,

-	train with fewer injuries.
+Whoop offers personalized recommendations, has a built-in Strain coach, and offers various ways in which you can stay fit, reduce your resting heart rate, increase your HRV, and more importantly, train with fewer injuries.

-	To that end, Whoop is now exploring how they can add in tissue oxygen saturation monitoring as a

-	future offering to their users.
+To that end, Whoop is now exploring how they can add in tissue oxygen saturation monitoring as a future offering to their users.

-	Based on a patent, 10799162, the company is pursuing novel approaches to detect oxygenation level

-	and hemoglobin concentrations in muscle and tissues.
+Based on a patent, 10799162, the company is pursuing novel approaches to detect oxygenation and hemoglobin concentrations in muscle and tissues.

-	The key idea behind this initiative is having the ability to access physical performance and

-	understand how the muscle is utilizing aerobic and anaerobic processes.
+The key idea behind this initiative has the ability to access physical performance and understand how the muscle is utilizing aerobic and anaerobic processes.

-	Hemoglobin is the protein in red blood cells that binds oxygen molecules for transport from the

-	lungs to all tissues and exists in two states, oxygenated and deoxygenated.
+Hemoglobin is the protein in red blood cells that binds oxygen molecules for transport from the lungs to all tissues and exists in two states, oxygenated and deoxygenated.

-	- Muscle oxygenation (SmO.sub.2) is the term used here to indicate the oxygen saturation in the
+- Muscle oxygenation (SmO.sub.2) is the term used here to indicate the oxygen saturation in the muscle.

-	muscle.

-	Muscles at any time, and especially when exercised, require oxygen for energy production, and

-	therefore SmO.sub.2 is a parameter that encapsulates the metabolic state of the muscle.
+Muscles, especially when exercised, require oxygen for energy production, and therefore SmO.sub.2 is a parameter that encapsulates the muscle’s metabolic state.

-	Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption

-	exceeds the supply.
+Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption exceeds the supply.